 By Terry Trucco

-We finally got around to seeing the year’s top fashion documentary Diana Vreeland: The Eye Has to Travel.
-In the spirit of her fabled Why Don’t’ You lists that spiced up an earlier iteration of Harper’s Bazaar, we offer Overnight New York’s Why Don’t You: the NYC Hotel holiday version.
+I finally got around to seeing the year’s top fashion documentary Diana Vreeland: The Eye Has to Travel.
+In the spirit of her fabled Why Don’t’ You lists that spiced up an earlier iteration of Harper’s Bazaar, I offer Overnight New York’s Why Don’t You: the NYC Hotel holiday version.
 Here’s what to see and do at New York hotels while the holidays are still humming.

 Take holiday tea at The Peninsula Forget petite fours.
 The Peninsula New York serves up a special holiday tea that’s as seasonal as Santa (or midnight champagne).
 Brightening the pastry plate are bite-size fruit cake, crescent macarons, peppermint chocolate cupcakes and eggnog pecan tarts.
 A special children’s tea includes snowman marshmallows, peppermint cupcakes and Christmas cookies.